rpede/MobileProgramming24/_tricks/websocket.md

 ## [Link](https://github.com/rpede/MiniProjectSolution/)

-The project is based on an example project provided by my college Alex.
+The project is based on an example project provided by my colleague Alex.
 You can find his original [here](https://github.com/uldahlalex/MiniProjectSolution).

 I've reimplemented the frontend in Flutter using